justTil/envseal/README.md

 - 🐍 **Easy Python Integration**: Works seamlessly with python-dotenv
 - 💻 **Cross-Platform**: Works on Windows, macOS, and Linux
 - 🛠️ **CLI & Library**: Use from command line or import as a Python library
-- 📁 **Bulk File Processing**: Encrypt all values in a file or only re-encrypt existing sealed values
+- 📁 **Bulk File Processing**: Encrypt all values in a file or only specific marked values
-- 🔍 **No External Dependencies**: Only requires cryptography and optional keyring/python-dotenv
+- 📦 **No External Dependencies**: Only requires cryptography and optional keyring/python-dotenv

 ## Installation